-    This customer video, featuring our Spencerian customization on a Pilot Falcon Resin, has gone viral and received over twelve million views!
+This customer video, featuring our Spencerian customization on a Pilot Falcon Resin, has gone viral and received over thirteen million views!
 The Spencerian modification adds flex to an already semi-soft nib and grinds the nib tip to needlepoint.
 But the Falcon Resin is not the only, or even the best, pen for this customization.
 Below are our choices for the Spencerian modification, ranked in order of suitability.

 1. Pilot Custom 912

 The Pilot Metal Falcon uses the same nib as the original Falcon Resin and is available in four colors - Black, Brown, Burgundy, and Sapphire.
 A weightier pen than the Resin, the Metal Falcon, like the Custom 912, also has the added advantage of utilizing Pilot's high-capacity CON-70 converters.
 The Metal Falcon's Extra Fine rhodium-plated solid gold nibs have exactly the same writing qualities as the original yellow gold Falcon nibs, and they are equally suited to the Spencerian modification.

 3. Pilot Falcon Resin

 The Falcon Resin with Spencerian modification is the pen that appears in the video, and besides the original Black with gold trim, versions in Black with rhodium trim and Red with rhodium trim have also been introduced.
 Pilot-Namiki has changed branding so that the pen is now known as the Pilot rather than Namiki Falcon Resin, but there have been no changes in the writing qualities of the pen or nib itself - choose the Extra Fine for Spencerian.
 With or without Spencerian customization, these dependable and highly affordable writing instruments can serve as an excellent introduction to the world of quality fountain pens.